duncombe/wikis/Weekly-Stand-Up-Reports.md

 * Potential issue with record length returned from tides and currents needs more investigation before posting as a true issue.

 # Week of 23 June 2014

+## Stand-up for Axiom
+#### Accomplishments
+* Added Scenario 3H: polar bears
+* Improvements to Scenario 3A, including plotting the bounds of all available datasets found that overlap the given polygon.

+#### Anticipated Activities
+* Adding missing scenarios
+* Focusing on visual improvements to outstanding and existing scenarios
+* Putting Scenario 3A data into Pandas for analysis

 ## Stand-up for ASA
 #### Accomplishments